Aboriginal language recording projects

 Planning your language recording project

-The Aboriginal Interpreter Service can help to plan your recording project.
+The AIS can help to plan your recording project.

-They can help you decide what languages to use to get your message out to Indigenous people.
+They can help you decide what languages to use to get your message out to Aboriginal people.

 Linguists and trainers review all recording scripts and will brief you about their feedback.